tsynode/multi-agent-collaboration-finance/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 * [ ] Have you included your Agent Example name in [README.md](https://github.com/aws-samples/bedrock-multi-agents-collaboration-workshop)?
 * [ ] Have you included your Agent Example introduction in [README.md](https://github.com/aws-samples/bedrock-multi-agents-collaboration-workshop/tree/main/src/examples)
-* [ ] Have you included Introduction, Architecture Diagram, Sample Prompts, and Clean Up steps?
+* [ ] Have you included Introduction, Architecture Diagram, Prerequisites, Usage, Sample Prompts, and Clean Up steps?
 * [ ] Have you appened `_agent` to the new folder name in `src/examples`?
 * [ ] I agree to resolve any [issues](https://github.com/aws-samples/bedrock-multi-agents-collaboration-workshop/issues) created for this example.